zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Something that is “routine” (routine) is something that happens in the same way over and over again, typically without changing.
 We  might use also the adjective “repetitive.”
 “Repetitive” comes from the verb “to repeat” (repeat), which means to do something again – a second, third, fourth, and f ifth time and so forth.
 “Hazardous” (hazardous) comes from the word “hazard ,” which means danger.

-So, something that is hazardous is something that i s dangerous, that could hurt you or perhaps even kill you.
+So, something that is hazardous is something that is dangerous, that could hurt you or perhaps even kill you.
 We use this word “haz ardous” sometimes with chemicals – liquid or other substances that might b e dangerous.
 Hazardous chemicals would be chemicals that could hurt you or  even kill you.
 Here, we’re talking about hazardous tasks – things that you do.
 Yves says, “You mean have them work alongside our current workers?”
 “Alongsid e” (alongside) means next to.

 Yves is asking Lauren if she thinks the company sho uld have the robots working next to or alongside the workers, the human workers  they have now.
 He says, “I’m not sure how our workers would take it.”
 Here,  the expression “take it” means how they would accept it, how they would reac t to it.
 He asks, “Wouldn’t the robots get in the way?”
-If something “gets in t he way,” it prevents you from doing something you would otherwise do.
+If something “gets in the way,” it prevents you from doing something you would otherwise do.
 It’s what w e would call an “obstacle” (obstacle).

 An “obstacle” is something that gets in your way, t hat prevents you from doing what you want to do.
 It’s some difficulty you have to overcome, perhaps.
 Lauren says, “Not with their sophisticated sensors which a llow them,” meaning the robots, “to avoid other people or machines.”
 A “sen sor” (sensor) is a machine

 that is able to measure something.
 It might be temp erature.
 It might be distance.
 It might be some other physical characteristic that  is important.

 Usually sensors are put on things so that some othe r action happens when a certain thing is detected.
 So, you might have a tem perature sensor for example in, I don’t know, your oven, where you cook things,  and when it reaches a certain temperature, the oven may turn off.
 That’s one poss ible use of a sensor.
-Lauren says the robots have sensors that will detect wheth er they are close to other people or other machines and therefore not get in t he way.
+Lauren says the robots have sensors that will detect wheth er they are close to other people or other machines and therefore not get in the way.

 Yves says, “I don’t know.
 Introducing automation wo uld be tricky.”
 Something that’s “tricky” (tricky) is something that’s diffic ult, something that would require very careful planning or very careful implementatio n.
 When you actually have to do it, you have to be careful how it’s done.
 Lauren  says, “What’s important is that they’ll” – meaning the robots – “they’ll increase p roduction and reduce or lower the number of accidents.
 The demonstration showed h ow easy it is to program one of those robots, even when fine calibration is required.”